beets3d/FutureMakers/docs/projects/coin_project/index.md

 **Objective**: Export and slice your coin model for printing.

 **Content**:
-1. Export the finished coin model from Nomad Sculpt in STL format.
+1. Export the finished coin model from Fusion 360 in STL format.
 2. Import the STL into your slicer software (e.g., Bambu Studio).
 3. Adjust orientation for best print quality (face up recommended).
 4. Configure print settings: